wombleton/gitlaw-nz/acts/D/Disputes Tribunals Act 1988.md

 ##### 58 Protection of Referees, Investigators, etc

-*   (1) A Referee, in the performance of his or her duties under this Act, shall have and enjoy the same protection as a Justice of the Peace acting in his or her criminal jurisdiction has and enjoys under [Part 7][156] of the Summary Proceedings Act 1957\.
+*   (1) A Referee, in the performance of his or her duties under this Act, shall have and enjoy the same protection as a Justice of the Peace acting in his or her criminal jurisdiction has and enjoys under [sections 4A to 4F][157] of the Justices of the Peace Act 1957\.

     (2) For the avoidance of doubt as to the privileges and immunities of Referees, parties, representatives, and witnesses in the proceedings of a Tribunal it is hereby declared that such proceedings are judicial proceedings.